 Native Holly Leafminer

-Ornamental plantings of holly, Ilex spp., in Pennsylvania are often damaged by leafmining pests.
-One species is the native holly leafminer that only feeds on the foliage of American holly, Ilex opaca , and its cultivars.
-Other leafminers of plants in the genus Ilex include the holly leafminer, P. ilicis Curtis, a European species that feeds primarily on English holly, I. aquifolium .
-Additionally, the “inkberry leafminer”, P. glabricola , infests inkberry, I. glabra .
-The information contained in this fact sheet pertains to the native holly leafminer.
+Ornamental plantings of holly (Ilex spp.) in Pennsylvania are often damaged by leafmining pests.
+One species is the native holly leafminer, which only feeds on the foliage of American holly (Ilex opaca) and its cultivars.
+Other leafminers of holly plants include the holly leafminer (P. ilicis), a European species that feeds primarily on English holly (I. aquifolium) and inkberry leafminer (P. glabricola), which, feeds on inkberry (I. glabra).
+The information contained in this article pertains to the native holly leafminer.

 Description

 Eggs hatch into tiny maggots or larvae within the leaf mine.
 The larvae are yellow and when fully grown are 1.5 mm long.
-The larval stage of the European species, holly leafminer, resembles the native holly leafminer.
 Adults are small, 0.8 mm-1.6 mm long, black flies.

 Life History

 This species overwinters as larvae within the leaf mine.
-In some cases 12 or more larvae have been found in an individual leaf, but the average number found in a leaf is three.
+Three larvae are present per leaf on average, but in some cases 12 or more larvae have been found in an individual leaf.
 During the spring these maggots pupate.
 Adults emerge from leaves in May, mate, and females deposit eggs in small slits on the underside of newly developing leaves.
-The eggs hatch into larvae that start to feed, creating new leaf mines.
-There is only one generation produced each year.
+The eggs hatch into larvae that start to feed and create new leaf mines.
+There is only one generation per year.

 Damage

-Females may damage foliage by inserting their ovipositors into leaves.
-The female jabs the leaf with her ovipositor and plant fluid starts to flow from this wound.
+Females damage foliage by inserting their ovipositors into leaves, which creates a wound from which plant fluid starts to flow.
 Both females and males feed on the plant fluid that exudes from the wound.
 Leaves seriously damaged by these ovipositor punctures often become stunted and badly distorted.
-Be careful not to confuse this type of damage with leaves mechanically injured by overlapping holly leaf spines.
+However, be careful not to confuse this type of damage with leaves that have been mechanically injured by overlapping holly leaf spines.

 Management